Irish Polling Indicator

 Project Leader and Maintainer

-Stefan Müller is an Assistant Professor in the School of Politics and International Relations at University College Dublin.
+Stefan Müller is an Associate Professor in the School of Politics and International Relations at University College Dublin.
 Stefan’s research focuses on political representation, party competition, political communication, public opinion, and quantitative text analysis.

-Website | CV | Twitter | BlueSky
+Website | CV | X/Twitter | BlueSky

 Founding Member